Royal Academy, London

 - ^ For a fuller account of Kihara’s Salome and her origins, see Madeleine Seys & Mandy Treagus, “Looking Back at Samoa: History, Memory, and the Figure of Mourning in Yuki Kihara’s Where Do We Come From?
 What Are We?
 Where Are We Going?’
 Asian Diasporic Visual Cultures and the Americas, 3.1–2, 2017: pp. 86–109.

-Mandy Treagus is Associate Professor and Honours Convenor, University of Adelaide.
+Mandy Treagus is Associate Professor and Honours Convenor, Department of English and Creative Writing, School of Humanities, University of Adelaide.

 Oceania is touring to Musée du quai Branly Jacques Chirac,12 March – 7 July 2019.